 National law only provides basic rules for detention centres.
 As a result, conditions differ very much throughout the country.
+Health care in detention is in general provided according to the provisions of the Asylum Seekers benefits Act, which foresees emergency care only (see Health Care).
 The Federal States are responsible for the organisation of these detention facilities.

 Büren, North Rhine-Westphalia: In January 2018, the facility of Büren was visited by the National Agency for the Prevention of Torture, an independent body monitoring places of detention in order to prevent violations of the UN Convention Against Torture.
 The National Agency published a report on 30 October 2018 in which it severely criticised the detention conditions in Büren.
 Following issues were raised: